ivoa/ivoa-web/CONTRIBUTING.md

 Now click "Create pull request."

+It would also be helpful under "Development" on the righthand menu to select your branch from the list in order to connect it to the PR.
+(You can search for the issue by its issue number in the search box.)

 ## Branch Versions of the Site

 Your changes will be included in a new branch version of the website after you open a PR.
 The deployment of this site is triggered automatically in the PR checks.